-The Paris Agreement on climate change commits signatories to limiting global warming.
-To meet their goal, the Intergovernmental Panel on Climate Change (IPCC) estimates that carbon emissions need to be reduced to zero by 2050.
+The Paris climate agreement commits governments to limiting global warming.
+To meet their goal, the Intergovernmental Panel on Climate Change (IPCC) estimates that greenhouse gas emissions need to be reduced to net zero by 2050.
 A growing list of countries, cities and corporations are signing up to this target, or promising to do more: Microsoft,

 'Microsoft will be carbon negative by 2030' for example, plans to become carbon negative in 2030.